 - Prevention and response to crises;

-- Efforts to reduce stigma associated with mental illness by offering examples of people similar to students who share their personal stories of success and recovery.
+- Efforts to reduce stigma associated with mental illness by by educating students and parents on mental health topics and professionals, and offering examples of people similar to students who share their personal stories of success and recovery.

 Suicide Prevention Board Policies

 School-Based Mental Health Agencies

 Center for Integrated Family and Health Services “The Family Center”

 Phone: (626) 967-5103